 In this project, the authors investigated the potential of re-designing ship structures and sub-structures using extra high-strength steels.
 We propose a practical engineering approach for structural design and optimization of typical ship structure members of stiffened panels using extra high-strength steels with the purpose of weight reduction.
-The proposed methodology is deemed particularly beneficial for RoPax and RoRo ships, which are represented by large deck areas.
+The proposed methodology is deemed particularly beneficial for stiffened structures such as deck structures and ramps in RoPax and PCTC ships, which are represented by large deck areas.